sabiat/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
-This goals of this project were to:
+This project was used to:

 - Become familiar with Ruby and the Rails framework
 - Learn how to navigate an existing code-base
-- Use existing code style and approach to implement new features in unfamiliar territory
+- Learn how to implement new features in unfamiliar territory using existing code style and approaches
 - Apply previous learning tactics to research and become familiar with a new paradigm, language and framework
 - Simulate the real world where feature and bug-fix requests are listed instead of step-by-step instructions on how to implement a solution